DataAILite/DataAILite/WebConfigGuide.md

 # DataAILite web.config Configuration Guide

-This guide walks you through configuring the `web.config` file for your DataAI installation.
+This guide walks you through configuring the `web.config` file for your DataAILite installation.
 The file is located in the root of your DataAI web application directory.

 ## Before You Begin